CN-TU/ntarc-spec/docs/reference.rst

 curated_revision_number
 ~~~~~~~~~~~~~~~~~~~~~~~

 (*numerical*) Number of the total revisions/modification/updates carried out on this specific JSON file.
+Minimum number is 1.
 Example:

 .. code-block:: none